gardener/gardener-extension-shoot-falco-service/docs/extension-configuration.md

 * `ingestorURL`: URL of the Falco event ingestor.
 * `tokenIssuerPrivateKey`: Private key used for issuing the JWT token.

-## The webhook
+## The webhook `gardener-extension-admission-shoot-falco-service`

 The webhook can be configured to enforce usage restrictions:

-- The extension may only deploy Falco in gardener projects annotated with
+- The extension may only deploy Falco in clusters where the gardener project namespace is annotated with

 ```yaml
 falco.gardener.cloud/enabled=true
 ```

-- The "central" storage option may only be configured from shoot clusters if their project is annotated with
+- The "central" storage option may only be configured from shoot clusters if their project namespace is annotated with

 ```yaml
 falco.gardener.cloud/centralized-logging=true